 Past Performance as a Measure

-But I argue that investors who use past performance as a measure for future investment returns are misguided for two reasons.
+But I argue that using past performance as a measure for future investment returns is misguided for two reasons.

 - Cost is a better predictor of success.
 Morningstar grouped mutual funds together from different sector classes and sorted them by fees.
 The cheapest funds were three times as likely to succeed as the priciest funds (success was measured as outperforming its category group).

 - Past performance needs context.
-Knowing that a mutual fund returned 7 percent annually over the past five years means little until you compare that with an appropriate benchmark over the same time period.
-If you find that a comparable index fund returned 9 percent, then the mutual fund underperformed.
+Knowing that a mutual fund returned 7% annually over the past five years means little until you compare that with an appropriate benchmark over the same time period.
+If you find that a comparable index fund returned 9%, then the mutual fund underperformed.

 RBC Balanced Fund vs. Robo-Advisor Balanced Portfolio

-Let’s examine RBC’s popular Balanced Fund, which has been around for more than thirty years and has more than $5.4 billion in assets under management.
+Let’s examine RBC’s popular Balanced Fund (RBF272), which has been around for more than thirty years and has nearly $5 billion in assets under management.

-The fund has delivered annual returns of 6.3 percent since inception.
-It is comprised of about 45 percent Canadian Bonds, 35 percent Canadian stocks, 10 percent U.S. stocks, and 10 percent International stocks.
-The management expense ratio (MER) of the fund is 2.16 percent. <—–That’s high!
+The fund has delivered annual returns of 6.2 percent since inception.
+It is comprised of about 36% Canadian bonds, 33% Canadian stocks, 10% U.S. stocks, 8% International stocks, plus some underlying mutual funds and cash.
+The management expense ratio (MER) of the fund is 2.16%. <—–That’s high!

 The RBC Balanced Fund has a decent track record for a fund in its category, but we want to know how it will perform in the future.

-What we know for certain is that the returns delivered by this fund will be reduced by 2.16 percent every year.
-A similar fund (or portfolio of funds) that charged just 0.66 percent annually should likely outperform RBC’s Balanced Fund by 1.50 percent a year.
+What we know for certain is that the returns delivered by this fund will be reduced by 2.16% every year.
+A similar fund (or portfolio of funds) that charged just 0.66% annually should theoretically outperform RBC’s Balanced Fund by 1.50% a year.

 Now compare that with a balanced portfolio offered through a robo-advisor platform.
-An investor could get a similar mix of Canadian bonds, Canadian equities, and U.S. and International stocks (50 percent bonds, 10 percent REITs, 40 percent stocks).
+An investor could get a similar mix of Canadian bonds, Canadian equities, and U.S. and International stocks (60% stocks, 40% bonds), although less tilted towards Canada.